matter-labs/zksync-web-era-docs/README.md

 # you should see:
 # ➤ YN0000: Successfully set nodeLinker to 'node_modules'

-# the regular dependency installation (with re-validaton of the local cache
+# the regular dependency installation (with re-validation of the local cache
 $ yarn install --check-cache
 ```